Reader in Theatre and Performance Studies

 My interest in critical approaches to performance and developing understandings of the socio-political importance of cultural practice has resulted in Performing the Secular: Religion, Representation, and Politics (Palgrave, 2017; with Jisha Menon), which develops comparative methodological approaches to the analysis of the secular and considers the ways ‘the secular’ has been translated into theatre and performance studies.
 Together with colleagues from Amsterdam and Helsinki I also edited a volume of essays entitled International Performance Research Pedagogy: The Unconditional Discipline?
 (Palgrave, 2018).
 The anthology critically reflects on teaching Theatre and Performance Studies in an international university classroom while addressing the broader question of the critical link between the discipline of Performance Studies and Humanities education in the contemporary university in the context of globalisation.

 I hold membership in Warwick’s Performance and Politics Interdisciplinary Research Network, GRP Connecting Cultures, and Social Theory Centre.
 In the international arena, I have been an active member in major international TPS associations: IFTR, PSi, CATR, ASTR, and TaPRA.
-I am a member of the IFTR’s Arabic Theatre Working Group and am also a founding member of EASTAP, serving on its journal’s and Brill’s book series editorial boards.
+I serve as a member of the Executive Committees of the International Federation for Theatre Research and the European Association for the Study of Theatre and Performance.
+I am also the Associate Editor of Brill’s ‘Themes in Theatre’ book series and serves on the editorial board of the European Journal of Theatre and Performance.

-I currently supervise five PhD students, one Erasmus Exchange doctoral student, and one MA by Research, and welcome applications to study for MA by Research, MPhil and PhD on areas of research interest relating to those outlined above.
-I also mentor two postdoctoral fellows (Leverhulme and IAS WIRL-COFUND).
+I currently supervise five PhD students and one Erasmus Exchange doctoral student.
+I welcome applications to study for MA by Research, MPhil and PhD on areas of research interest relating to those outlined above.